-This bridge has become famous due it being a popular spot for BASE jumping.
+This bridge has become famous due to it being a popular spot for BASE jumping and base jumpers.
 People from all over the world come here to jump off of it!
 It also is the main connector to get into Twin Falls if you’re coming from Boise or one of the farming towns like Jerome.

-Right when you drive across the bridge to get into Twin Falls you’ll see the newly remodeled Twin Falls Visitors Venter.
+When you drive across the bridge to get into Twin Falls you’ll see the newly remodeled Twin Falls Visitors Center.
 I actually recommend parking in their lot and then walking over to the Snake River Canyon Rim Trail along the canyon.
 These are going to be some of the best views of the canyon you’ll see in Twin Falls!
-The trail goes on for awhile and you can walk under the bridge if you want to also.
+The trail goes on for a while and you can walk under the bridge if you want to also.
 It’s a great spot for a leisurely stroll or a jog with amazing views.

 (3) Go inside the Snake River Canyon

 One of my favorite things about Twin Falls is probably the Snake River Canyon.
-There are a ton of great hikes, places to go boating, areas for stand up paddle boarding, kayaking, golfing and canoeing.
+There are a ton of great hikes, places to go boating, areas for stand-up paddleboarding, kayaking, golfing, and canoeing.
 Some people rock climb and others BASE jump off the bridge.
 Dierkes Lake and Bass Lake are the most popular lakes in the canyon and perfect places to go swimming and fishing in the summer.
-There are also quite a few parks.
-When I grew up, stand up padding boarding wasn’t really a thing and now you can stand up paddle board to Shoshone Falls which I’m dying to do!
-Click here to see rentals for this and kayaking.
+Bass Lake is part of the Blue Lakes Country Club so you technically need to be a member to go, but Dierkes Lake is open to the public and a little larger.
+These are both great places to hang out and swim.

 (4) Go to Happy Hour at Elevation 486